Renewvia-Energy/Renewvia-REC/instructions.md

    **Options:**
    - To use the Amoy testnet instead of the Polygon mainnet, replace `polygon` with `amoy`
-   - To actually broadcast the transaction and deploy to the blockchain, add the `--broadcast --sender $OWNER --verify` flags (this will use your tokens)
+   - To actually broadcast the transaction and deploy to the blockchain, add the `--broadcast --sender $OWNER --verify` flags (this will use your tokens).
+Run `source .env` before running the script or replace `$OWNER` with the owner's account address.

 6. Save the output addresses displayed after successful deployment:
    - Proxy address